kylepulman/send-to/README.md

 - Toggle "Developer mode" `on` in the upper right hand corner of the Extensions page.
 - Click, drag, and drop `release/crx.send.to-*.*.*.zip` onto the Extensions page.
 - The extension popup should appear as soon as the extension is installed with a prompt to enter some information.
-- Enter (or paste) the desired Discord channel ID and edit the message template to your liking.
+- Enter (or paste) the desired Discord channel ID, edit the message template to your liking, and include the access key.
 Click "Save" to store the information in the extension.
   > The message template must include "\<url\>".
 This indicates where the URL of the selected image will appear in the sent message.

   > Data stored in the extension will live as long as the extension does.
 When updating the extension, you will be prompted to review the previously stored information.
 If the extension is removed and re-installed, you must save valid information before using the extension.